Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: Proof of results in Section

 \subsection{Proof of Theorem \ref{thm:unif-fdr-q-Cl}}

-The proof is divided into two parts depending on whether a solution for equation \eqref{eqn:w1} exists or not.
-We will now proof results for both the $q$-value and $\C\ell$-value procedures together.
-Let $\T$ denote either $\T^{\C\ell}$ or $\T^q$.
+We proof the results for the $\adj\ell$-value and the $q$-value procedures together.
+We will refer $\T$ as either $\T^{\adj\ell}$ or $\T^q$ when their proof are the same.
+The proof is divided into two parts based on whether a solution for the equation \eqref{eqn:w1} exists or not.